Composite Deck Design

 Your composite deck design will have to take several factors into account to make the deck function the way you want it to.
 As always there will be some compromises.
 If your deck sits more than 300mm above ground level you should seek advice from your local planning department regarding possible planning requirements.

 The location of your composite deck is most important, usually they are positioned as a transition area from indoors to outdoors.
 If this is the case then the colour of the deck will probably be significant.
+While talking of colour please be aware that because this is a wood composite board there will be some mild colour fading of the boards.
 The sub-frame for the decking will have to be considered especially in areas such as stairs and access to indoors.
 The sub-frame structure options include composite joists, carcassing timber and Plaswood.

 Because of the pitfalls of falling leaves be wary of locating the deck near shrubs and trees.
 It is nice to include some greenery around the decking, but not on it.
 If you want to feature large pots or tubs then it might be worthwhile building around garden features.
 Similarly with BBQs, it would be preferable to allocate an area for locating the barbecue.
 It is much better for the hot embers or charcoal to fall on gravel than deckboards.